The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

 \subsubsection{Heralded or Event Ready Setups}

-Event-ready sources use entanglement swapping to herald the creation of a remote entangled pair \cite{bell80,zukowski93,simon03}, as illustrated in Fig.~\ref{fig:eventready} a).
-While event-ready setups can be realized in all-photonic experiments, the near-unity detection efficiencies achievable with stationary quantum systems such as ions, atoms, quantum dots or NV centers, and the possibility to use them as quantum memory, make these systems most attractive for DI-QKD and quantum networks as a whole.
+Two recent DI-QKD experiments used entanglement sources that are ``event-ready" ~\cite{Nadlinger2022,Zhang2022a}.
+These sources use entanglement swapping to herald the creation of a remote entangled pair \cite{bell80,zukowski93,simon03}, as illustrated in Fig.~\ref{fig:eventready} a).
+While entanglement swapping can be used to create all-photonic event-ready entanglement sources \cite{pan1998experimental,Takesue2009swapping, Jin2015swapping,Sun17, Samara2021swapping}, the near-unity detection efficiencies achievable with stationary quantum systems such as ions, atoms, quantum dots or NV centers, and the possibility to use them as quantum memory, make these systems most attractive for DI-QKD and quantum networks as a whole.
 For generality, let us refer to these stationary systems as ``nodes".
 Through the application of external fields, the node qubit can be entangled with a flying qubit, in the form of emission of an optical pulse that can be coupled into an optical channel (fibers).
 When the pulses emitted from two nodes are combined at a beam splitter, a Bell state measurement (BSM) can be realized resulting in an entangled state of the two nodes $A$ and $B$.
 A BSM with 50\% efficiency can be realized with linear optics (see section \ref{sec:OrigMDIQKD} and Fig. \ref{fig:mdi}), where classical communication from the BSM station to $A,B$ is required for heralding.
 Optical decoherence $\mathcal{E}$ in the link, such as phase or polarization fluctuations, can prohibit the creation of high-quality entanglement.
+If these two nodes are already the end points of the quantum channel, they can be measured after successful node-photon entanglement, and the final results post-selected upon a successful BSM \cite{stolk2024b}.
+However, the critical advantage to the node systems is in storing entanglement in quantum memories to be used in repeater protocols \cite{azuma2023}.
 Once created, the entangled state begins to deteriorate due to a number of possible decoherence processes.
-The quality of the memory can be quantified by the coherence time $T_2$, which is the time during which phase coherence of the quantum state can be maintained. $T_2$ also determines the maximum separation distance $L$ between the nodes, since the coherence must be maintained long enough for the BSM station to communicate to the nodes, and subsequent measurements at $A$ and $B$ to occur.
+The quality of the memory can be quantified by the coherence time $T_2$, which is the time during which phase coherence of the quantum state can be maintained.
+When the goal is heralding an entangled pair of nodes, $T_2$ also determines the maximum separation distance $L$, since the coherence must be maintained long enough for the BSM station to communicate to the nodes, and subsequent measurements at $A$ and $B$ to occur.
 That is, $L << v T_2$, where $v$ is the velocity of light in the optical link.
 A coherence time of 10ms has been recently observed for Rubidium atoms, allowing for a link distance over 100km~\cite{Zhou2024Rb}.